-- Medicare as PIP – This change was made in 2021 –drivers in Michigan can opt-out of PIP coverage and use their medicare to cover injuries sustained in a car accident just as it would.
-Hospitals and treatment centers will be able to charge everything for medical care depending on coverage limits.
+- Medicare as PIP – This change was made in 2021 –drivers in Michigan can opt out of PIP coverage and use their medicare to cover injuries sustained in a car accident just as it would.
+Hospitals and treatment centers can charge everything for medical care depending on coverage limits.
 Medicare is known for covering large portions of treatment costs.

 - Medical attendant limits – Michigan seemed to put its foot down in 2021 when they decided to make it optional for insurance companies to cover more than 56 hours a week of personal attendant care at home after a car accident.

 - Bodily injury coverage – In 2020, Michigan passed bodily injury coverage requirements for their drivers.
 This does not include property damage, just injury per one person and injuries per accident.
-The minimum coverage limits are $250,000 and $500,000, respectively.
+The minimum Michigan full coverage requirements are $250,000 and $500,000, respectively.

 - Qualified health insurance – Certain coverage options may be available if policyholders have certain health insurance.
 This is known as qualified health insurance and was implemented in Michigan in 2020.